Psilocybin mushrooms are fungi that contain psychoactive indole alkaloids. There are multiple colloquial terms for psilocybin

 Utah's Driver License Division will immediately suspend for 6 months the license of a person upon

-receiving a record of a conviction for possession of psilocybin mushrooms.
+receiving a record of a conviction for distribution of psilocybin mushrooms.

 (Utah Code Ann. §53-3-220(c))